PlutoZhang/ztrial-scenarios/scenario_2.md

             <img src="./images/scenario2-missing-code-file.png" width="300">

-        2. Next, let's fetch the missing code and add it to this file.
+        2. Next, fetch the missing code and add it to this file.
            Insert the following code to the file and press `Ctrl+S` to save the changes.

            ```